aidotse/decaihealth/isic_test_guide.md

     ```python client_isic.py --path "/workspace/data" --num_partitions 2 --partition 0 --nowandb --batch_train 16```

+    The server is configured so that two clients have to be connected beore the training starts.
+When both clients are started, the training should start and the progress should be printed in both terminals.

-9. Now that you know everything works locally, try running two clients that connects with the common server.
+9. Now that you know everything works with a local server, try running two clients that connects with the common server.
 Make sure the server is up and running (someone from SU has to do this).
 Try the connection to the server by

     ```curl "hostname":8080```